How do I get started?

-Please note, BIO103 (General Biology) is required by WCC in order to progress to BIO201 (Anatomy and Physiology I).
-Students that apply to the ADN program must have successfully completed BIO103 with a “C” or higher, or must achieve a passing score on the ACCS Biology Placement Exam.
+Please note, BIO103 (General Biology) with a grade of “C” or higher, or appropriate placement on the ACCS Biology Placement Exam, is required by WCC in order to progress to BIO201, Anatomy and Physiology I, BIO202, Anatomy and Physiology II, and BIO220, General Microbiology.
+Students who apply to the ADN program without having completed BIO201, must have successfully completed BIO103 with a “C” or higher, or must achieve a passing score on the ACCS Biology Placement Exam, to demonstrate admission eligibility.

-Students that have completed an Anatomy and Physiology course at WCC or another college and have received credit at WCC through the Office of Admissions and Records will not be required to complete BIO103 in order to meet curriculum requirements.
+Students who have completed all Biology requirements, including BIO201, BIO202, and BIO220, at WCC or another college, and have received credit at WCC through the Office of Admissions and Records, will not be required to complete BIO103 in order to meet curriculum requirements.

 Who do I contact regarding placement and admissions testing?